isabella-molterer/mmp-activise/README.md

 Secure authentication was provided through JSON Web Tokens (JWT).
 Additionally, Nodemailer was integrated into the server to facilitate email communication.

-For version control, GitLab was used, with a pipeline implemented to streamline testing, building, and deployment. inally, the University of Applied Sciences Salzburg provided a Git Runner and Hosting to support the development of the project.
+For version control, GitLab was used, with a pipeline implemented to streamline testing, building, and deployment.
+Finally, the University of Applied Sciences Salzburg provided a Git Runner and Hosting to support the development of the project.